BaconBravo/Wowza-Learning-Terms-and-Policies/Student Privacy Policy.md

 Wowza Learning is dedicated to making learning awesome, and we take the privacy of our users seriously.
 Keeping students’ personal information safe is a priority at Wowza Learning.
 This Student Privacy Policy explains how we use the personal information we collect from and about students when they engage with Wowza Learning in the classroom through the products that are offered to schools and teachers in Wowza Learning.
 As set forth below, we use such personal information solely as a service provider to our school and school district customers.

-To learn about our practices with respect to other users, including teachers who sign up for Wowza Learning and student accountholders who use Wowza Learning outside of the school environment, please read our [Privacy Policy](https://github.com/BaconBravo/Wowza-Learning-Terms-and-Policies/blob/main/Privacy%20Policy.md).
+To learn about our practices with respect to other users, including teachers who sign up for Wowza Learning, please read our [Privacy Policy](https://github.com/BaconBravo/Wowza-Learning-Terms-and-Policies/blob/main/Privacy%20Policy.md).

-## **2. Our handling of student information**
+## 2. Our handling of student information

 As a trusted provider of tools that help teachers and schools make learning awesome for students, Wowza Learning is particularly concerned about the use of students’ personal information.
-We only request the personal information of students that we need to provide the School Services, and we comply with privacy laws, such as the Family Educational Rights and Privacy Act (“FERPA”) and the Children’s Online Privacy Protection Act (“COPPA”), as applicable.
+We only request the first name and last initial of students to provide the School Services, which is never persistantly stored after each in-classroom game session, and we comply with privacy laws, such as the Family Educational Rights and Privacy Act (“FERPA”) and the Children’s Online Privacy Protection Act (“COPPA”), as applicable.

 Wowza Learning does not collect, retain, use or share students’ personal information, except as necessary for authorized school purposes, at the direction of our school and school district customers.
 Without limitation, this means that: